Ferenecruma/TestTask/README.md

 # TestTask
-Test tast for the ML summer school
+Test test for the ML summer school.Version 1.0 .